ktorio/ktor-documentation/topics/websocket_client.md

-Ktor provides a WebSocket client for the following engines: CIO, OkHttp, Js.
+Ktor provides Websocket client support for the following engines: CIO, OkHttp, Js.
 To get more information about the server side, follow this [section](websocket.md).

 Once connected, client and server WebSockets share the same [WebSocketSession](websocket.md#WebSocketSession) interface for communication.